 Roasted Tenderstem Broccoli makes for a perfect side dish to almost any meal!
 It’s easy to prepare, requires minimal ingredients and cooks in only 15 minutes.
-Spruce up your broccoli with additional herbs and seasonings or enjoy it with nothing more than a little salt and pepper!
+Spruce up your broccoli with additional herbs and spices or simply enjoy with a bit of salt and pepper!

 What is Tenderstem Broccoli?

-Though it is sometimes referred to as baby broccoli, tenderstem broccoli is actually a hybrid of two different types of broccoli: Chinese broccoli (gai lan) and standard broccoli.
+Though sometimes referred to as ‘baby broccoli’, tenderstem broccoli is actually a hybrid of two different types of broccoli: Chinese broccoli (aka gai lan or Chinese Kale) and standard broccoli.